hexrcs/MIMAviz/README.md

 using [Pixi.js](https://github.com/pixijs/pixi.js).
 The original MIMA simulation/visualization app was a Java Applet (written in more than 10 years ago) which doesn't run in most modern browsers any more.

 **This project is currently in Alpha.
-However, you could grab the latest version for a spin right now.**
+However, you may visit the hosted [latest version] (https://hexrcs.github.io/MIMAviz/) and give it a spin right now!**

 ## Features